 Signs of Economic Weakness in China Indicates Coming Crisis

 The increasingly bleak economic prospects in China are not a surprise to China watchers.
 And shifting demographics will make things even worse with fewer workers and consumers to support an aging populace.
 On 16 August 2022, Premier Li Keqiang chaired a State Council executive meeting where the bleak economy is top of the agenda.
 Li considers new risks the catastrophic flooding in Henan, resurgent Covid-19, inflation of raw material prices and new geopolitical risks.
+In 2023 these worries continue and indications are that the economy is once again the number one threat to the CCP.

 By June 2022 the World Bank, JP Morgan, UBS and more began issuing more dire forecasts for GDP in China.
 Estimates vary, as mentioned above it is hard to get actual numbers to build assessments on , but growth is probably around 3%, much lower than the 5.5% the PRC is claiming.